Miceuz/rs485-moist-sensor/tutorial/README.md

 Python environment and a chirp_modbus library is needed to communicate with the sensor.

-To install all the needed Pytho infrastructure, type:
+To install all the needed Python infrastructure, type:

 ```
 sudo apt-get install python-pip